happybeing/p2p-git-portal-wasi/README.md

 cargo install wasm-bindgen-cli
 ```
 **Note:** make sure `wasm-bindgen --version` matches the version of the `wasm-bingen` module in `Cargo.toml` (/src/rust-wasi-example/Cargo.toml).
 If the versions don't match after doing `cargo install wasm-bindgen-cli && wasm-bindgen --version`.
 Run `cargo update -p wasm-bindgen` to update your `Cargo.toml` and check the version now matches the CLI.
 You should ensure the versions match exactly.
+### Compiling on Windows and other Platforms
+As suggested on the Rust install page, a compiler such as the one included with Windows Visual Studio may be required.
+For Windows, Visual Studio Build Tools 2019 requires a Windows SDK for your platform via [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/).
+Choose Modify, C++ Build Tools, then add the Windows SDK.
+A console compiler such as [MingW](http://mingw-w64.org/doku.php/download)'s GCC (GNU Compiler Collection) supports most other platforms.
+Alternative IDEs for writing Rust such as [Atom](https://atom.io/) which have [Rust support](https://atom.io/packages/ide-rust) are available.

 ### Quick Start!
 Get, Build, and Run the Code
 If you don't have `yarn` use `npm run` instead of `yarn` in the following: